MikeyBeez/deepspaceghost.github.io/README.md

-# projectgerty
+# theplanetship
-Project GERTY is website clone.
+theplanetship is a website clone.